 It's a question nobody ever wants to ask: "How do you plan a funeral for a baby?"
 Planning a memorial service for a baby, however, is one way in which parents can step back a moment to remember their baby along with friends and family if they choose.

-Most people have no idea where to begin to plan a funeral for an infant, and that's okay.
+Most people have no idea where to begin to plan an infant funeral or a preemie funeral, and that's okay.
 There is no specific organization that must be met for a service, and the only thing that is important is that it honors your baby in whatever way best meets the needs of you and your partner.

 Let's talk about some of the things you may wish to include, from music to readings, as well as resources that are available as you grieve.